alok162/Dive-Into-Python/README.md

 A global interpreter lock (GIL) is a mutual-exclusion lock held by a programming language interpreter thread to avoid sharing code that is not thread-safe with other threads.
 In implementations with a GIL, there is always one GIL for each interpreter process.

 Applications running on implementations with a GIL can be designed to use separate processes to achieve full parallelism, as each process has its own interpreter and in turn has its own GIL.

+multiple threads run in parallel on different cores